Getting started

 Step 2.5.
 Capture the visual system

 PRODUCT.md carries strategy (who, what, why).
 DESIGN.md carries visuals (colors, typography, components).
 Every command reads both before generating.
+See Design Context for the full model.

 Step 3.
 Polish something